ben/hubot-tangocard-highfive/README.md

 ```

 Hubot will then send a message to the current room (or a configurable public room, see below) with congratulations and a nice GIF.
-If configured properly, this command will additionally trigger an Amazon.com gift card to be sent to the high-fived user:
+If configured properly, this command will additionally trigger a gift card to be sent to the high-fived user:

 ```
 hubot highfive @jane $25 for landing that huge account